shuyanhui/HD/README.md

 **Ra:** Basically, Elfriede, yes.
 That is the important transitional area.
 That is the 30 to 40 has to be fulfilled, the 40 to 50 on the other side is the beginning of the other.
 But it really is a split in the middle.

 More interesting in your question is the reference to the difference to the South Nodes.
-Obviously, the Design Node has superiority\(-\)seniority, that's better.
+Obviously, the Design Node has superiority seniority, that's better.
 The Design Node has seniority over the Personality Link South Node in that obviously it is earlier in the Program.
 Again, this would come to one of analytical issues.
 I'm going to continue, by the way, with these in later lectures so we can continue looking at many of these elements.
 I just want to bring in some other factors.

 Ok, Kumud, try again.